-For taxable years starting on or after January 1, 2013, the Health, Care and Education Reconciliation Act of 2010 imposes a new 3.8% "Medicare Tax" on "net investment income" for taxpayers earning over specified amounts.
+An additional 3.8% "Medicare Tax" will be imposed on the "net investment income" of U.S. holders that are individuals and on the "undistributed net investment income" of certain trusts and estates that are U.S. holders to the extent such U.S. holder's "modified gross income" (in the case of an individual) or "adjusted gross income" (in the case of an estate of trust) exceeds certain specified amounts.
 The tax is generally levied on income from interest, dividends, royalties, rents, and capital gains, but there are some exclusions and taxpayers should consult their tax advisors about the more precise definition of "net investment income" as it pertains to their particular situations.